wkolowski/Type-Theory-Wishlist/README.md

 There's a question of what the correct rules for `Name` and `∇` are.
 For now `Name` is invariant, but nothing prevents it from being covariant: if `c : A <= B` then `Name A <= Name B` with coercion `map c` for some `map : (A -> B) -> Name A -> Name B`.
 Similarly, I think that `∇` could be contravariant just like function types, but I'm not sure.

 **Status: universe cumulativity is semi-standard, as some proof assistant don't have it.
 Coercions have been implemented in Coq for a long time.
 Subtyping of anything else in type theory is mostly wild speculations.**

-## [Path types and the rest of the cubical stuff](Paths) <a id="paths"></a> [↩](#types)

-We take Cubical Type Theory and the homotopical style of doing mathematics for granted.
-The revolution has already occurred!

-But we also want to benefit from [Types that Compute](#types-that-compute) when it comes to paths, i.e. we want path characterizations like "paths between pairs are pairs of paths" to hold by computation, without needing to prove anything.
-See [Type Theory Unchained: Extending Agda with User-Defined Rewrite Rules](https://drops.dagstuhl.de/opus/volltexte/2020/13066/pdf/LIPIcs-TYPES-2019-2.pdf) (section 2.6) for how to accomplish something like this for Agda's usual (i.e. inductive) equality.
-If I read the paper correctly, it's also possible for Path types.
-See [here](Rewriting/Paths.ttw) for some details.

-TODO:
-- Refresh my knowledge of and then master the machinery behind Cubical Type Theory (systems, Glue, etc.)

 ## Refinement types <a id="refinements"></a> [↩](#types)